 Generic Product Names

-If you are looking to trademark a product name, choosing a generic product name would be disastrous.
+If you’re looking to trademark a product name, choosing a generic product name would be disastrous.
 Under the law, such a name receives no protection whatsoever and is ineligible for federal trademark registration under any circumstances.
-For example, if you intend to sell t-shirts under the name SHIRTZ, you would be unable to protect that name because it is merely the phonetic equivalent of the English language word “shirts,” which is the generic term for your products.
+For example, if you intend to sell t-shirts under the name SHIRTZ, you would be unable to protect that name because it’s merely the phonetic equivalent of the English language word “shirts,” which is the generic term for your products.
 The downside to choosing a generic name for your product is that you cannot stop your competitors from using the exact same name for their products.
 But, the good news (if you can call it that) is that you never have to worry about being sued for trademark infringement and you don’t have to spend any money conducting a federal trademark search or obtaining a United States trademark registration.

 Descriptive Product Names

 A descriptive product name immediately describes a feature, quality, or characteristic of the product.
 A good example would be the name RAPID GLUE for a glue that dries quickly.
 The problem with descriptive product names is that they receive a very narrow scope of protection and are initially not entitled to federal registration on the Principal Register (although they may be allowed on the Supplemental Register).
-Generally speaking, a descriptive product name must be in commercial use for at least five years and have acquired “secondary meaning” before it is eligible for registration on the Principal Register.
-So, while descriptive product names tend to be popular because they tell consumers something desirable about the product, they are not a particularly good choice if you want a trademark registration or want to exclude others from using a somewhat similar name for the same type of product.
+Generally speaking, a descriptive product name must be in commercial use for at least five years and have acquired “secondary meaning” before it’s eligible for registration on the Principal Register.
+So, while descriptive product names tend to be popular because they tell consumers something desirable about the product, they aren’t a particularly good choice if you want a trademark registration or want to exclude others from using a somewhat similar name for the same type of product.

 Suggestive Product Names